 Note: I use “earbuds” and “earphones” interchangeably throughout the article for the sake of simplicity.

 My Picks for the Best Earbuds Under $50 at a Glance

-If you’re in a hurry and want to see the top results by category, check out the section below:
+If you’re in a hurry and want to see the top 3 results for each category, check out the section below: